-Pentaho Reporting is a suite of open-source reporting tools which allows you to create relational and analytical reports from a wide range of data-sources.
-The Pentaho Reporting Engine is able to create PDF, Excel, HTML, Text, Rich-Text-File and XML and CSV outputs of your data.
+Pentaho Reporting is a suite of open-source reporting tools that allows you to create relational and analytical reports from a wide range of data sources.
+The Pentaho Reporting Engine is able to create PDF, Excel, HTML, Text, Rich-Text-File, and XML and CSV outputs of your data.
 Our OpenFormula/Excel-formula expressions help you to create more dynamic reports exactly the way you want them.
 Our open architecture and our powerful API and extension points make sure this system can grow with your requirements.

 The created report definitions are executed by the Pentaho Reporting Engine (PRE).
 The Reporting Engine is a lightweight Java reporting library with a minimal overall footprint, which can be embedded in other Java Desktop or Server applications.
 The reporting engine drives both the Pentaho Report Designer and the Pentaho BI-Server, a Business Intelligence web-application used to publish reports and other content over the web.

 Learn Pentaho by Tekslate - Fastest growing sector in the industry.
 Explore Online "Pentaho Training" and course is aligned with industry needs & developed by industry veterans.
 Tekslate will turn you into Pentaho Expert.

 As with many systems, there is no such thing as a “best” configuration.
 The actual minimum requirement depends on how large the processed reports will be and how many reports are executed at the same time.
 The performance of the report processing is governed by how fast the database or data-source can deliver the data, how powerful the CPU is, and how much memory is available for caches and buffers.